Minnesota’s Transition to Zero Waste

 Electronic Waste and Battery Stewardship: Electronic waste is a growing problem, currently making up 70% of lead pollution from our landfills.
 Loose batteries in particular pose serious safety and environmental risk when improperly disposed of, such as fires and a decrease in worker safety.
 A comprehensive statewide battery stewardship program would provide convenient and free collection, improve safety standards, and ensure responsible recycling - shifting the costs from taxpayers to producers.
 It is an important step towards a broader statewide electronics recycling program.

-Toxics in Packaging: There are a number of toxic chemicals used in plastic packaging that are unnecessary and harmful.
-The use of these chemicals endangers our environmental justice communities, water, and health.
-Phthalates, a class of toxic chemicals used in plastic, are showing up in packaged food.
+Toxics in Packaging: Phthalates, a class of toxic chemicals used in plastic, are showing up in packaged food.
 Phthalates are hormone disruptors linked to health concerns such as reproductive problems, birth defects, obesity, diabetes and certain cancers.
-SF 188 and HF44 requires food manufacturers to test packaged food for phthalates and make the results public,
+SF 188 / HF44 requires food manufacturers to test packaged food for phthalates and make the results public.

 Reducing Single-Use Plastics: Single-use plastics are a major source of pollution and climate emissions.
 In the United States, we throw away 30 million tons of plastic each year.
 With few single-use plastics designed for recyclability, most end up in landfills, incinerators, our environment and even in our bodies.
-Minnesota should instead be investing in reuse and refill systems and use the state’s purchasing power to prevent public dollars being spent on unnecessary disposables.
-This includes prohibiting state agencies from purchasing unnecessary single use plastics, and eliminating single use plastic personal care products in hotels and gyms.
-This also includes restoring local authority to cities to address the plastic bag crisis.
+HF 3620 / SF 3941 would prohibit Minnesota state agencies from purchasing unnecessary single use plastic food ware and bottles under 21 fl. oz.
+HF 2621 / SF 3942 would phase in a ban for hotels and fitness clubs providing personal care products in small plastic containers or wrapping.
+This work also includes restoring local authority to cities to address the plastic bag crisis.

 Landfill Standards: Landfills are a major source of pollution and climate emissions in Minnesota.
 While reducing what makes it to a landfill is the priority, Minnesota must set stronger regulations, monitoring, and enforcement for existing landfills to protect public health and environmental justice communities.